yinyin/run_service_maker/README.md

 for building a service runner to running as PID-1 of a container.

+## Send Log Messages to Syslog

+By default the logging message will be send to `STDERR`.
+You can send logging messages to `syslog` by defining `WITH_SYSLOG` macro.

+The defined `WITH_SYSLOG` will be the identity for opening syslog connection.
+String quotes may need escape (i.e. `-DWITH_SYSLOG=\"service-runner\"`) to make sure shell will keep them for compiler.

 ## License

 This project is licensed under `The MIT License`.